yochaigal/cairn/wip/2e/setting-seeds.md

 ## Overview

-1. Create the region's theme from its topography, natural features, people, and resources.
-2. Build paths and POIs.
-3. Terminate via borders.
+The following procedure is designed to help create the _seed_ of a setting: the paths, places, and geography that an adventuring party may have to navigate as they travel throughout a region.
+We'll start by first creating the region's theme, by determining its topography, natural features, people, and resources.
+Then we'll build the initial paths and locales at the focal point of the setting, and finish by repeating the process a few more times to flesh out the region a bit more.

 ## Theme